Is it real ice?

 Town Hall Bike Park provides FREE secure cycle parking 7 days a week.
 There are also on-street cycle parking racks on Jubilee Square.

 See www.choosehowyoumove.co.uk for full walking, cycling & public transport options.
 Including a Leicester route-finder tool.

 Bus and Coach

-The Haymarket Bus Station is less than 10 minute walk from Jubilee Square.
+The Haymarket and St Margaret’s Bus Stations are both less than a 10 minute walk from Jubilee Square.

 Leicester Rail Station